yaochenzhu/CiVAE/README.md

 The LinkedIn dataset used in the main paper is currently proprietary.

-We are trying to applying for the permission to share the data.
+We are applying for the permission to share the data.

 ## Code usage